colygon/glean-devrel/programs/hacker-house-application.md

 # Warp Hacker House Application

-Thank you for your interest in the Warp Hacker House Residency Program!
+Thank you for your interest in the Warp Hacker House Startup Program!
 This application helps us understand your background, goals, and how you'll contribute to the Warp ecosystem.

 ## Application Information